serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-3.md

 The best solution to this issue was suggested by a senior at work.
 He suggested to move to a NodeMCU to control the relay setup.
 But this would require a big change in the circuit.
 But because of his suggestion, I found the next best thing.
-I bought an ESP01 and added it as a wifi module to the ATmega chip.
+I bought an ESP01 and added it to the circuit.
+He suggested to use MQTT to communicate with the web server as it is the defacto standard in industrial applications.
+I considered it for the initial development but I felt that for this light weight application, using a simple web server with API that allows an external client to send data to the board would be the easiest and hackable solution.

-The ESP had a tiny web server set up in the wifi network.
+So I set up a tiny web server and connected it to the wifi network using the ESP01 module.
 On receiving json data about state of the relays, it parsed the values and passed it to the ATmega chip using UART connection.
 No code change was necessary in the ATmega chip since it received data similar to how it worked with the USB Serial converter in the previous implementation.

 Adding ESP01 to the board needed extra components like two extra resistors to set up as voltage divider and a 3.3V regulator chip for powering the ESP module.